zeel-dev/zebuker-cookiecutter/README.md

 This is a template for Zebuker services

-# Initialize
+# Initialize cookiecutter

 Steps to template a repo
 1) `brew install cookiecutter`
 2) `cookiecutter https://github.com/zeel-dev/zebuker-cookiecutter.git`
-3) Answer template prompts with team decided conventions
+3) Answer template prompts with team decided conventions - press enter for defaults
 4) Create a git repo and initialize project to it

 # References